simon-ritchie/apysc/docs_src/source/animation_reverse.md

 def on_timer_1(e: ap.TimerEvent, options: _RectOptions) -> None:
     """
-    The timer event handler will be called after the 3 seconds.
+    The event handler that timer calls after the 3 seconds.

     Parameters
     ----------